One More Train to Rob

-One More Train to Rob is a 1971 American comedy western film directed by Andrew McLaglen, starring George Peppard, and featuring Diana Muldaur, John Vernon and France Nuyen.
+One More Train to Rob is a 1971 American comedy Western film directed by Andrew McLaglen, starring George Peppard, and featuring Diana Muldaur, John Vernon and France Nuyen.

 The shooting title for the film was Hark.
 It was one of a number of medium budgeted genre films Peppard made around this time.
-McLaglen called it " just an okay movie.
+McLaglen called it "just an okay movie.
 It's played an awful lot on TV, but it isn't my favourite by a long shot."

 Plot

-Set in the Old West, the story is about train-robber Harker Fleet, who is sent to prison for assaulting a sheriff and his deputy while trying to escape a forced marriage, set up by his former partner, Timothy Xavier Nolan.
+Train-robber Harker Fleet, set up by his former partner, Timothy Xavier Nolan, is sent to prison for assaulting a sheriff and his deputy while trying to escape a forced marriage.
 Fleet serves his time, but gets out of prison early, for good behavior.
 Once he is released from prison, he travels to the town of Calador, intending to settle the score with Nolan for railroading him and stealing his woman, Katy.